 My score: 9.5/10

-Clicking on the picture above will take you to Amazon page.
-If you then decide to buy something, I will earn a small commission – to no extra cost to you.
+Clicking on an affiliate link will take you to the Amazon page.
+If you then decide to buy something, I will earn a commission – I am a member of the Amazon Associates program.

 What is in the Box?

-Quite a lot, for start.
-Scythe is a complex game with a large repertoire of resources, coins, tokens, structures, cards and miniatures.
+Scythe is a complex game with a large repertoire of resources, coins, tokens, structures, cards, and miniatures.
 In total, there are several hundred individual pieces in the box, many are faction specific.

-Each player receives a randomly selected faction mat who start in a predefined location on the game board.
-Faction mats determine faction’s special abilities, their starting power and starting combat cards.
+Each player receives a randomly selected faction mat which starts in a predefined location on the game board.
+Faction mats determine faction’s special abilities, their starting power, and starting combat cards.

 Your main character miniature is placed on the starting point on the board with your two workers on the tiles adjacent.